Moniaar/pomtom/README.md

 - Do all this with the light theme as well

+#### What I learned during the debugging phase:
+- The debug console is your best friend when the app can't build when you run it.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)